saharshgoenka/saharshgoenka/README.md

 ### I'm a Sophmore at Arizona State University studying Computer Science.

 - 🔭 I’m currently working on my personal website!
-- 🌱 I’m currently learning web devleopment!
+- 🌱 I’m currently learning web development!
 - ⚡ Fun fact: I have a Black Belt in Kung Fu!

 ## 📫 How to reach me: